VasilisMos/NLMeans-CUDA/README.md

 # NLMeans-CUDA
 This project implements the well-known Non-local means algorithm that is used for Image Denoising, both in a CPU version (for comparison purposes) and (most interestingly) in a CUDA version that takes advantage of the higher computing capabilities of a GPGPU for this type of problems compared to a conventional multicore CPU.
 The project was developed for the purposes of the course "Parallel and Distributed Systems", ECE AUTh.

-Below is a presentation of each version in more detail (Further explanations on how to execute each version and how code works is given on the report.pdf):
+Below is a presentation of each version in more detail (Further explanations on how to execute each version and how code works are given on the report.pdf):

 `Sequential Version`: Implementation of Non-local means on CPU

 `Multithreaded Version`: Parallel Implementation of Non-local means on CPU using multiple cores with OpenMP library (default thread count is set to 4)

-`V1 Version`: CUDA Implementation of Non-local means with CUDA using only GPU's global memory during computations
+`V1 Version`: CUDA Implementation of Non-local means using only GPU's global memory during computations

 `V2 Version`: CUDA implementation of Non-local means that stores Gaussian Kernel on constant memory and also takes advantage of shared memory that GPU provides